gitexa/sigmund/README.md

 A prerequisite is installing the required dependencies with Pipenv.
 Then, activate your virtual environment, and choose any of of these entrypoints to get started:

-* [feature summary](feature_summary.ipynb): Summary of all features in one notebook
+* [Feature Summary](feature_summary.ipynb): Summary of all features in one notebook
-* [pipeline demo](pipeline_demo.ipynb): Demonstrates usage of Pipeline API, including utilisation of singular classification and voting classification
+* [Pipeline Demo](pipeline_demo.ipynb): Demonstrates usage of Pipeline API, including utilisation of singular classification and voting classification
-* [streamlit](streamlit_pipeline.py): Simple visual front-end for rendering plots.
+* [Streamlit](streamlit_pipeline.py): Simple visual front-end for rendering plots.
 In order to execute this file, checkout the `streamlit-demo` branch and execute `streamlit run streamlit_pipeline.py`.

 ### Contributions for the Milestone